 How Safe Is Our Personal Data?

-Honestly, it is hard to say whether or not our personal data is safe or not, or how safe it is or isn’t.
+Honestly, it is hard to say whether or not our personal data is safe or not (just have a look at the Google Privacy agreement), or how safe it is or isn’t.
 But hard evidence has been provided to major news agencies around the world from various whistleblowers and leakers other than Edward Snowden that show big names such as Facebook, Google, and Yahoo are in cahoots with intelligence agencies around the world.

 In a June 7, 2013 article by the Washington Post, they wrote: “The National Security Agency and the FBI are tapping directly into the central servers of nine leading U.S. Internet companies, extracting audio and video chats, photographs, emails, documents, and connection logs that enable analysts to track foreign targets, according to a top-secret document obtained by The Washington Post.”